-• measuring the quality of services for users, for ensuring they are delivered in accordance with arc21's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with member councils to present reports which show progress against targets and invite continuous feedback. arc21 provides Chief Executives with copies of the monthly Joint Committee reports and Members Summary and hold regular meetings with the Chief Executives of member councils.
+• measuring the quality of services for users, for ensuring they are delivered in accordance with the Joint Committee's objectives and for ensuring that they represent the best use of resources arc21 regularly engage with Participant Councils to present reports which show progress against targets and invite continuous feedback. arc21 provides Chief Executives with copies of the monthly Joint Committee reports and Members Summary and hold meetings with the Chief Executives of Participant Councils, as required.

-Performance reports are presented monthly to the senior officers and elected Members from constituent councils.
+Performance reports are presented monthly to the senior officers and elected Members from Participant Councils.
 These include performance in relation to arc21's key contracts, the NILAS targets and progress towards further infrastructure contracts which have not been let.

-In addition arc21 produce regular financial information reports which are presented to member councils periodically.
+In addition arc21 produce regular financial information reports which are presented to Participant Councils periodically.